-If this Form is a post-ef ffective amendment filed pursuant to Rule 462(d) under the Securities Act, of theck the following box and list t the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$ C If delivery of this prosp pectus is expected to be made pursuant to Rule 434, check the following box . 🗆 J whether the registrant is a large accelerated filer, an accelerated filer, a nonerated filer," "accelerated filer" and "smaller reporting company" in Rule 12 reporting company.
-See Large accelerated filer Accelerated filer Non-accelerated filer $ extstyle oxed{oxed}$ (Do not check if a smaller reporting company) Smaller reporting ( Company CALCULATION OF REGISTRATION FEE Title of Each Class of Securities to be Registered Proposed Maximum Aggregate Offering Price(1)(2) Amount of Registration Fee(1) Common Shares of Beneficia l Interest, \$0.01 par value per share \$100,000,000 \$13,640
+• -effective amendment filed pursuant to Rule 462(d) under the Securities A per of the earlier effective registration statement for the same offering. $\Box$ ct, check the following box and lis t the Securities Act If delivery of this pro ospectus is expected to be made pursuant to Rule 434, check the following box. □ 5 ark whether the registrant is a large accelerated filer, an accelerated filer, a relerated filer," "accelerated filer" and "smaller reporting company" in Rul reporting company.
+See Large accelerated filer Accelerated filer Non-accelerated filer oxtimes (Do not check if a smaller reporting company) Smaller reporting ( Smaller reporting Company $\qed$ CALCULATION OF REGISTRATION F EE Title of Each Class of Securities to be Registered Proposed Maximum Aggregate Offering Price(1)(2) Amount of Registration Fee(1) Common Shares of Benefic rial Interest, \$0.01 par value per share \$ \$